mguidetti/are.na-multiplexer/README.md

 ### Setup
 - Fork and clone this repo
 - Register an application with Are.na at https://dev.are.na/oauth/applications
-- Add `https://localhost:30001/api/auth/callback/arena` as a callbacak URL in your registered application's settings.
+- Add `https://localhost:3001/api/auth/callback/arena` as a callback URL in your registered application's settings
 - Set the following variables in `.env.local`
   | KEY | VALUE |
   | --- | --- |